 Purists should look away now, or at least skip to the next recommendation.

-Certain critics get very indignant about recordings which, not content with the cannons, bells and optional military band Tchaikovsky suggested, add a choir for good measure.
+Certain critics get very indignant about recordings which, not content with the cannons, bells and optional military band Tchaikovsky suggested for his 1812 Overture, add a choir for good measure.

-But for outstanding orchestral playing married with suitably explosive cannons, Vladimir Ashkenazy’s version with ‘authentic’ St Petersburg forces is by some distance the best available; and where in other performances the choral parts are prissily sung (as in the generally over-rated Neeme Järvi version on DG), the St Petersburg Chamber Choir sings the chant which opens and closes the work magnificently.
+But for outstanding orchestral playing married with suitably explosive cannons, Vladimir Ashkenazy’s version of the 1812 Overture with ‘authentic’ St Petersburg forces is by some distance the best available; and where in other performances the choral parts are prissily sung (as in the generally over-rated Neeme Järvi version on DG), the St Petersburg Chamber Choir sings the chant which opens and closes the work magnificently.

-On other recordings the choral adaptations themselves – for there is no standard one – are too often poorly done, whether due to insufficient consideration being given to balancing choir with orchestra, or due to the choir’s overuse.
+On other recordings of Tchaikovsky‘s 1812 Overture the choral adaptations themselves – for there is no standard one – are too often poorly done, whether due to insufficient consideration being given to balancing choir with orchestra, or due to the choir’s overuse.

 The arrangement used by Ashkenazy only verges on the latter fault when the women sing the unassuming Russian folk song that sets the pastoral scene midway through the work before the heat of battle; but such is the drive and conviction of Ashkenazy’s interpretation that one barely registers this as an intrusion.